September 17, 2022: Parashat Ki Tavo – It’s All About Unification

-As we find out in the Book of Joshua (Joshua 8:33-35), the Kohanim (the priests) stood in front of the two groups of tribes in between the two mountains, with the Kohanim first speaking the blessings towards Mount Gerizim followed by speaking the curses towards Mount Ebal.
+As we find out in the Book of Joshua (Joshua 8:33-35), the Kohanim (the priests) stood in front of the two groups of tribes in between the two mountains, with the Kohanim first speaking the blessings towards Mount Gerizim, followed by speaking the curses towards Mount Ebal.
 After every blessing and curse, both groups of tribes were to say the word “Amen”.
 This is most certainly an interesting act.
-Sure we could chalk it up to a decree from Hashem and move on, but there is more to it then meets the eye.
+Sure we could chalk it up to a decree from Hashem that they were obeying and move on, but there is more to it then meets the eye.

 First, what does the picture of the tribes standing beneath a mountain remind you of?
 Mount Sinai.
 There, at Mount Sinai, the people were not to come close to the mountain, but only look on as Moses ascended it to receive the Torah from Hashem.
 There, at Mount Sinai, the people could only look on and hear with awe the thundery and fiery presence of Hashem on the mountain.
-There, the people made a vow before Hashem saying: “We will do and we will hear” (Exodus 24:7).
-Here, the tribes were standing on the slopes of Mounts Gerizim and Ebal, uttering their acceptance to the blessings and the curses with the word “Amen”, all in the presence of the Kohanim.
+There, the people made a vow before Hashem saying (in Exodus 24:7): “We will do and we will hear”.
+Here, the tribes were standing on the slopes of Mounts Gerizim and Ebal, uttering their acceptance to the blessings and the curses with the word “Amen”, all in the presence of the Kohanim – those sanctified unto Hashem.
 Whereas at Mount Sinai, the people confirmed their allegiance to Hashem and His commandments, here at Mounts Gerizim and Ebal, the people were confirming their acceptance of the blessings and the curses tied to their remaining in the Land.
 While Mount Sinai represented their connection to Hashem, Mounts Gerizim and Ebal represented their connection to the Land.

 Second, why two mountains instead of one?
 Why could the people not just say “Amen” to the blessings and the curses standing on the slope of one mountain facing the Kohanim?
 Because there had to be a separation between the blessings and the curses given that blessings and curses are polar opposites of each other.
 Even the division of the tribes does not appear to be done in any orderly fashion according to any of their prior listings in the Torah.
 As such, the two groups had to visually see the clear and apparent divide between them to understand that there is also a great divide between the blessings and the curses – a great divide that could potentially tear apart the nation.